sefinek24/Sefinek-Blocklist-Collection/README.md

 <br>

 # 📝 Information
 I use this list everyday on my PiHole (Raspberry Pi 4) and I don't have any problems with false positives.
-Star the repo if you liked it o(>ω<)o.
-Have fun!
+[Here](https://cdn.sefinek.net/resources/PiHole-Blocklist-Collection/<FileName>.txt) is link to my official CDN.
+Star the repo if you liked it.
+Have fun and stay safe! o(>ω<)o

 # 😎 Block...
 - AMP Hosts